mxenabled/mx-design-tokens/README.md

 ## Tokens

-[CLICK HERE](docs/tokens.md) for a list of all the current tokens available.
+[CLICK HERE](docs/tokens.md) for a list of all the current tokens available with default colors from the light theme.

 ## Compile Tokens